sno2/async_function/README.md

+# async_function

-# A simple module for getting the `AsyncFunction` class
+> A simple module for accessing the `AsyncFunction` class and type.

 Despite the `Function` class being in the default global scope, the `AsyncFunction` class is not.
 A workaround to get this type can be achieved by just using the following code: